jsoishi/busse_annulus/tex/JFM/referee_reports.md

 1. This paper does not make its place in the hierarchy of the papers by (combinations of) the authors at all clear.
 Readers may be mystified as to why CE2 is being discussed when Marston et al (2018) and Tobias et al (2018) have already shown that Generalized QuasiLinear and CE2.5 or CE3 (other levels of DSS) are required to give accurate results.
 The paper here *does* provide new insight on the role of initial conditions and symmetries for CE2 that is not in the other papers, but this is not made clear in the title, abstract or introduction.
 I think rectification of this omission would really help the reader who has some acquaintance with the problem.

 2. Do the authors in conclusion wish to offer guidance as to how and when to use CE2 then?
 If one is starting a new problem where not much is known, how should a researcher proceed?
 Some assessment of when and where CE2 is likely to be useful would be helpful and again, justify the place of this paper in amongst the others a bit more.
 (However, I do appreciate the discussion of how to *improve* beyond CE2 in the Discussion).
+3.
+**We agree with the referee's sentiments here that it would be nice to know in advance whether CE2 is good enough.
+As a community, we believe we are making some inroads into the question of when and whether quasilinear models are applicable, but we think it is fair to say that we are not at the stage yet to make unqualified recommendations.
+It may be that the form of averaging chosen is important.
+We would recommend starting with CE2 and seeing if it works.
+As discussed in the text it is important to find the minimal advance on CE2 that yields robust results (and this may involve some form of data-driven approach).**

 The rest of my comments are very minor, but here they are, more in chronological order than any order of importance: